 6. Protectors.
 The Weasley’s are fierce protectors.
 They stand in the face of harm with reckless abandon for what is good.
 Just see Molly Weasley’s unforgettable line during the Battle of Hogwarts, “Not my daughter, you bitch”.
 She is the stay at home mom who kills Bellatrix Lestrange… awesome.
 Molly’s quote embodies the whole gangs attitude, it should definitely be on the family’s coat of arms.
 Remember when Ron tries to defend Hermione, but his wand backfires and he is left with a mouth full of slugs.
 Its this gusto that gives the Weasleys their signature charm.
 When called to action the Weasleys are battle ready.

 I am sure it took the Weasleys some time to figure out their family groove, and of course just like any other family everything is not always peachy keen.
-But for better for worse they are the Weasleys and they move forward like Weasleys do.
+But for better or for worse, they are the Weasleys and they move forward like Weasleys do.

 So go on and do your family’s version of Weasley!